Market research helps you understand your business' competitive position, spot opportunities, reduce risks and make better business decisions.

 - If you are carrying out your own research, it is likely to be qualitative.
 You are less likely to have the time or budget for statistically valid field research (for example, uncovering the size of your potential market).

-- See What you need to know and What kind of information?
+- See Market research - what you need to know and Qualilitative vs quantitative information.

 You will need the right skills